jdduke/three_cpp/README.md

 ## Status ##

-This is very much a pre-alpha, early stages project.

-Much of the core functionality has been implemented to some degree, excepting morph targets and animation of any sort, or shadows.
-Only a small subset of the three.js "extras" tree has been completed.

-It's not pretty; I tried to preserve the style/syntax/structure of the original library while not completely obviating the merits of native code .
+This is very much a pre-alpha, early stages project: half-finished at best, with myriad TODO's and the like littered throughout.
+It's not pretty; effort was made to preserve the style/syntax/structure of the original library while not completely obviating the merits of native code .
 To be sure, this is as direct a port as possible; you will find things like public member variables, tight coupling and likely other code snippets that may or may not go against all you have come to believe in.
 C++ is *not* Javascript.

+* **Core** - 75% complete?
+    * TODO: Morph targets, shadows, plugin support
+* **Extras** - 5-10% complete?
+    * TODO: Pretty much everything
+* **Examples** - 25% complete?
+    * TODO: Examples involving morph targets and/or model/json importing

+### Performance ##
 For the examples that have been ported, perf is anywhere from 2x-10x that of three.js, average 4-5x, on my i7, GT 650m laptop (with vsync off on both, of course).
 No thorough profiling or meaningful optimization has been done, and the graphics